Western Carolina Community Action, Inc.

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-Housing
+WNCSource Housing Services

 A safe, affordable place to live is a critical element for a healthy life.
-WCCA administers the Housing Choice Program (Section-8 Voucher) in both Henderson and Transylvania Counties.
+WNCSource administers the Housing Choice Program (Section-8 Voucher) in both Henderson and Transylvania Counties.
 Each day, we work with single parents, low-income families, veterans, the elderly and disabled to help them locate and secure safe, suitable housing.

-Children's Services
+WNCSource Children's Services

-While Federal grants provide 80 cents of each dollar spent for Early Childhood Education program, WCCA must depend on the generosity of our community to raise the remaining share of financial and in-kind support needed to help our children succeed!
+While Federal grants provide 80 cents of each dollar spent for Early Childhood Education program, WNCSource must depend on the generosity of our community to raise the remaining share of financial and in-kind support needed to help our children succeed!
 An investment in early childhood learning can make a lasting change in a child's future!

-Older Adults Services
+WNCSource Older Adults Services

-With the help of a small army of caring volunteers, Older Adults Services provides nutrition, socialization opportunities and connection to community resources for over 1,200 seniors annually in Transylvania County.
+WNCSource Older Adult Services collaborates with Land of Sky Regional Council, Transylvania County DHHS, and local nonprofits and businesses to help seniors.
 Program support comes through public funding, community grants, and private donations.
 In addition, proceeds raised from the Tiger Town Thrift Store in Rosman, NC are essential to supporting our work with seniors.

 Where we work